NATO and Ukraine: military aid and depletion

 The leadership of NATO and the member countries of the organization plan to continue supporting the Kyiv regime and announce new deliveries of this or that weapon.
 At the same time, they understand emerging risks and offer ways to deal with them.
 First of all, it is planned to increase budgets for the purchase of weapons, as well as increase the pace of its production.

-American howitzers M777.
-More than 100 such products have been delivered, new ones are expected.
-Further deliveries threaten US Army artillery.
-Photo by the US Department of Defense
+American M777 howitzers.
+More than 100 of these have been delivered, with more expected.
+Further deliveries are threatened artillery US Army.
+Photo by US Department of Defense

 However, such plans may be overly optimistic.
 So, on October 7, The National Interest published the assessments of retired intelligence officer and expert Joseph M. Donato.
 He points out that the US military-industrial complex is already operating at its current limits.
 In the recent past, changes in the military-political situation led to a reduction in industry, which reduced the possible pace and volume of military production.
 Now a logistical crisis has been added to this.